 When I think about an amplified life, I think of living a life to the fullest.
 To live life to the fullest would require a deep connection with the God of the universe.
 I don’t need to know every detail of everything that is happening on this planet.
 I don’t have to be an expert in ministry, prayer or of the Bible to live my life to the fullest.
 I don’t want to discount the importance of those things, but I wouldn’t want those things to hold me back from living an amplified life.
 In fact, developing ministry skills, your prayer life, and knowledge of the Bible aren’t meant to be roadblocks for your spiritual well-being but instead a road map.

 With so much technology at your fingertips, so much stuff to do, and so many people and things to keep track of, how does one begin living an amplified life?
-Here are three steps to begin living an amplified life.
+Here are three steps to get you started:

 - Get connected with God: take 5 minutes out of your day to spend in solitude and listen for God.